How I Cured PCOS + Leaky Gut Naturally!

 - Drink a green smoothie a day.
 This daily habit really helped me accomplish all of these goals, particularly when I added a fiber boost like flax seeds, chia seeds or hemp hearts.

-- Incorporate gut-healing foods like bone broth, collagen, and fermented foods, like kombucha, sauerkraut, kefir, and miso.
+- Incorporate gut-healing foods like bone broth (make your own with this recipe or save time by stocking up on Kettle & Fire’s organic bone broth), collagen, and fermented foods, like kombucha, sauerkraut, kefir, and miso.

 - Take safe supplements.
 There’s a variety of choices out there, and it’s all about finding which ones work best for you.
-But a good place to start is with a high-quality Probiotic.
-Fish Oil, Magnesium, IBS Formula, Digestive Enzymes, and/or HCL with Pepsin are also really helpful for anyone struggling with digestion issues, including indigestion (heartburn, acid reflux, GERD, gas, or bloating).
+But a good place to start is with a high-quality Probiotic (my favorite is Seed’s Daily Synbiotic–go here to use the code ROOTANDREVEL to get 15% off your first month!), Fish Oil, Magnesium, IBS Formula, Digestive Enzymes, and/or HCL with Pepsin are also really helpful for anyone struggling with digestion issues, including indigestion (heartburn, acid reflux, GERD, gas, or bloating).

 - Nourish your thyroid.
 I started taking a natural compounded T3/T4 thyroid replacement hormone to treat my hypothyroidism (which causes sluggish bowels) and a thyroid-specific multi-vitamin (it’s rich in Selenium, Zinc, and Iodine, plus methylated B vitamins, D3, methyl-folate, and Vitamin A), and I’ve been amazed at how much it’s helped improve my digestion.
 It’s amazing how connected the body is–when one system is out of whack, it affects another and can become a viscious cycle.
 Optimizing my thyroid has been incredibly helpful not only for digestion, but for hormonal balance, anxiety, energy and metabolism, as well.